revqx/ConFIDential/README.md

 --save \
 --nsample 1500000
 ```
-You may choose to change the `model` flag to `inception` or `dinov2` to calculate the corresponding score.
+You can change the `model` flag to `inception` or `dinov2` to calculate FID or FDD respectively.
 If you use the `save` flag, the calculated representation of each image folder will be saved in the `dgm-eval/experiments` folder.
-You will find the file name from the terminal returned result.